Introduction

 What tools do I need for sewer line installation?

-Yes, if you plan to install a sewer line, you will need specialized tools such as a trenching shovel, pipe cutter, and level to ensure proper installation.
+For installing a sewer line, you’ll need specialized tools like a trenching shovel, pipe cutter, and level to make sure everything is done correctly.

 How can I determine if my sewer line is at the correct depth?

-Yes, if you want to verify the depth, you can use a measuring tape and check local codes to ensure compliance with the required depth for your area.
+To check the depth, you can use a measuring tape and refer to local codes to confirm that you meet the required depth for your area.

 What maintenance is required for sewer lines after installation?